niraj-meshram/Codex/HeadPong/README.md

 The `HeadTracker` class uses TensorFlow.js with the `@tensorflow-models/face-landmarks-detection` (MediaPipe FaceMesh) detector to deliver normalized head position updates to the game.
 Camera mode is opt-in via `?input=camera`.
 When head tracking is unavailable (no webcam or permissions denied), the game gracefully falls back to mouse/touch input for paddle control.

+### Camera Privacy

+- Camera use is opt-in via `?input=camera`.
+- All processing runs locally in your browser; nothing is uploaded.
+- Click the `Stop Camera` button in the left panel to immediately turn the camera off and switch to keyboard/mouse control.

 ### Troubleshooting installs (corporate networks / proxies)

 - Ensure npm registry uses HTTPS: